williampsena/bugs-channel-ex/README.md

 - Handle Honeybadger events from their SDKs
 - Handle Rollbar events from their SDKs
 - Create a project diagram
-- Adds MongoDB as an alternative for event persistence

 # Running project